Textile: Plant

-Fibers from the stalks of plants, such as hemp, flax, and nettles, are also known as 'bast' fibers.
-Hemp Fiber is yellowish-brown fiber made from the hemp plant.
-The fiber characteristics are coarser, harsher, strong and lightweight.
-Hemp fiber is used primary to make twine, rope and cordage.
+Fibres from the stalks of plants, such as hemp, flax, and nettles, are also known as 'bast' fibres.
+Hemp fibre is yellowish-brown fibre made from the hemp plant.
+The fibre characteristics are coarser, harsher, strong and lightweight.
+Hemp fibre is used primary to make twine, rope and cordage.

 Animal

-Animal textiles are commonly made from hair, fur, skin or silk (in the case of silkworms).
+Animal textiles are commonly made from hair, fur, skin, or silk (in the case of silkworms).